-We've made up a list of events that many of us will encounter at some point in our lives.
-Many of these estimates come from the National Safety Council website.
-Others are from additional sites around the web.
-Numbers are for estimation purposes only, just to give you a feel for what's real and what's hype.
+We've made a list of risks and how likely they are.
+This list is based on the National Safety Council website and other sources from around the web.
+The “odds” or likelihood numbers are estimates only, just to give you a feel for what's real and what's hype.

 What Are You Preparing For?
 Odds of Everyday Emergencies